TUIlmenauAMS/InteractiveSpectrogramWithZoom/README.md

 # InteractiveSpectrogramWithZoom
 Interactive spectrogram tool with zoom to investigate mono or multichannel audio files.
-Open it in Google Colab.
+Open the ipynb file in Google Colab.

 Gerald Schuller, January 2022